constarg/file-sorter-terminal-tool/README.md

 `sorter --set-check-interval [value]`  | Changes the value of the check interval field to the value `[value]`.
 `sorter --set-parse-interval [value]`  | Changes the value of the parse interval field to the value `[value]`.
 `sorter --set-default-dir-path [path]` | Changes the default location to `[path]`.
+`--set-enable-default-dir [value]` | 0:1 Enable the to transfer files in default dir.
 `sorter --set-debug-log [value]` | Changes the logs status based on the value `[value]`.
 It can get the values `1` `(debug mode)` and `0` `(normal mode)`.
 `sorter --add-check [path]` | Adds `[path]` to the list of locations that the program looks at.
 `sorter --add-target [ext] [path]` | Adds to the list the information that the program must send the file with extension `[ext]` to the location `[path]` if such a file is found.